Report of the Supervisory Board

 Monitoring and advising the Executive Board in the exercising of its management duties

-The Supervisory Board held regular meetings in the reporting year, in the months of March, May, September and December, and convened an extraordinary meeting in February.
-The attendance rate at the Supervisory Board meetings, held without exception as plenary meetings with individual members participating via online connection if necessary, stood at 97 %.
+The Supervisory Board held regular meetings in the reporting year, in the months of March, May, September and December, and convened an extraordinary meeting in July.
+The attendance rate at the Supervisory Board meetings, held without exception as plenary meetings with individual members participating via online connection, if necessary, stood at 97 %.
 The Supervisory Board convened generally with the Executive Board attending.
-However, it regularly discussed topics such as Executive Board remuneration and the key findings of the audit conducted on the annual financial statements in the absence of the Executive Board members.
-Regular preliminary discussions – partly with and partly without the attendance of the Executive Board – in separate meetings with owner and employee representatives served the purpose of initial consultation on the current situation and imminent decisions.
+However, it regularly discussed topics such as Executive Board remuneration and the key findings of the audit conducted on the annual financial statements in the absence of Executive Board members.
+Regular preliminary discussions – partly with and partly without the attendance of the Executive Board – in separate meetings with shareholder and employee representatives served the purpose of initial consultation on the current situation and imminent decisions.

 With the exception of two members of the Supervisory Board, no conflicts of interest were brought to the attention of the Supervisory Board in the reporting year, neither by the Supervisory Board members nor by members of the Executive Board.
-Only the Supervisory Board members Karin Hardekopf and Klaus Papenburg indicated in December 2024 that they may be exposed to a conflict of interest insofar as the Supervisory Board would need to deliberate on the voluntary public takeover offer submitted to Salzgitter AG’s shareholders by GP Günter Papenburg Aktiengesellschaft and TSR Recycling GmbH & Co.
+Only the Supervisory Board members Ms Hardekopf and Mr. Papenburg indicated in December 2024 that they may be exposed to a conflict of interest insofar as the Supervisory Board would need to deliberate on the voluntary public takeover offer submitted to Salzgitter AG’s shareholders by GP Günter Papenburg Aktiengesellschaft and TSR Recycling GmbH & Co.
 KG.
-This conflict of interest was resolved by the aforementioned Supervisory Board members not participating in resolutions taken by the Supervisory Board in connection with the possible takeover and by their temporary withdrawal from Supervisory Board meetings at such times when the Supervisory Board addressed topics that pertained to the potential takeover offer.
+This conflict of interest was resolved in the financial year 2024 and 2025 through the aforementioned Supervisory Board members not participating in committee meetings and resolutions passed by the Supervisory Board in connection with the potential takeover offer.

 Focus of the consultations of the Supervisory Board

-In its meeting on March 14, 2024, and as is customary in March meetings, the Supervisory Board focused primarily on the financial statements of Salzgitter AG and of the Group, both drawn up as of December 31, 2023, as well as on the combined management report on the company and the Group for the financial year 2023.
+In its meeting on March 20, 2025, and as is customary in March meetings, the Supervisory Board focused primarily on the financial statements of Salzgitter AG and of the Group, both drawn up as of December 31, 2024, as well as on the combined management report on the company and the Group for the financial year 2024.
 The representatives from EY GmbH & Co.
 KG Wirtschaftsprüfungsgesellschaft, the statutory auditor elected by the Annual General Meeting of Shareholders, explained the key findings of their audit.
 In doing so, they also responded to the questions put to them by Supervisory Board members.
 Following a detailed examination of the documentation pertaining to the financial statements, with the aid of the report of the auditor, the Supervisory Board ratified the separate and consolidated annual statements.

-In its meeting on December 5, 2024, the Supervisory Board and the Executive Board discussed the corporate plan in detail prepared and submitted by the latter for the financial years 2025 through 2027.
+In its meeting on December 4, 2025, the Supervisory Board and the Executive Board discussed the corporate planning in detail prepared and submitted by the latter for the financial years 2026 through 2028.
 The Supervisory Board was also brought up to date on the SALCOS® program.
-Other topics of consultation in this meeting included the imminent defining of the qualitative criteria determining variable Executive Board remuneration in 2025 for assessing the performance of the individual Executive Board members, as well as the stakeholder objectives for the performance period from 2025 through 2028.
-The Supervisory Board also concerned itself with the recommendations of the German Corporate Governance Code for purpose of submitting the Declaration of Conformity for 2024.
-In addition, the Board appointed Dr. Denecke-Arnold, effective May 1, 2025, as the head of the Steel Production Business Unit.
-Moreover, the Supervisory Board discussed the findings of an assessment of itself and the efficiency of its work with the aid of external support and formed a Takeover Committee from its members.
-In addition, in view of Mr. Kieckbusch’s withdrawal from the Executive Board, the Board approved an adjustment to the Executive Board’s scheduled responsibilities.
+Other topics of consultation in this meeting included the imminent defining of the qualitative criteria determining variable Executive Board remuneration in 2026 for assessing the performance of the individual Executive Board members, as well as the stakeholder objectives for the performance period from 2026 through 2029.
+Moreover, the Supervisory Board deliberated on the successor to the office of Chairman of the Supervisory Board, the recommendations by the German Corporate Governance Code for submitting the Declaration of Conformity 2025, along with strategic options for Hüttenwerke Krupp Mannesmann GmbH.
+Finally, the Supervisory Board dissolved the Takeover Committee that had been temporarily set up and elected Mr. Dahmen as a member of the Strategy and Sustainability Committee, effective January 1, 2026.

 Work of the Committees